zelechowskij/Aledroggo/README.md

 # Aledroggo
-## It is a python based tool designed to help people shop for best priced items easily!
+It is a python based tool designed to help people shop for best priced items easily!

+## But how does it work?